OliviaAo/graduate-Ao/README.md

        + Note: I have combined [Patient] with [Doctor] as People and [Location] with [Hospital] as Position
        ```
 #### 5. MetaMap
-   * Environment: Java
+   * Environment: Java & Python
    * Working Path: Tools/MetaMap/public_mm
    * Usage:
-        * Reformat original text:
+        * Generate gold standard from original clinial texts:
         ```
-        (i) Run originalReformat.py
+        (i) Run performanceAnalysis/generateGoldStandard.py
+            It will generate gold standard for Doctor, Patient, Location and Hospital PHI category for measurement.
+            The generated file will be created on 'generatedFile/goldstandard' path.
         ```

-        * Generate potential PHI lists based on the reformatted text:
+        * Remove tags from original texts:
         ```
-        (i) Run generateProtectedWordList.py
+        (i) Run performanceAnalysis/removePHITag.py
-            It will generate 3 files --- Hospital, Location and Date potential PHI lists.
+            It will remove PHI tags on original clinical text in order to not confusing MetaMap.
+            The generated file will be created on 'generatedFile/reformattedText' path.
         ```

-        * Remove all of the words that are not in the potential PHI list:
+        * Use MetaMap processing on the texts without tags:
         ```
-        (i)
+        (i) Run MetaMap on Mac Terminal:
+            command: "metamap16 text_need_to_process_on_MetaMap text_generated_from_MetaMap"

+            An example command is as following:
+            metamap16 generatedFile/reformattedText/reformatted_original_test90.xml /
+            generatedFile/metamapText/metamap_original_test90.xml
         ```
+       ```diff
+       + Note: Need to install MetaMap in previous.
        ```

-        (ii)
+        * Generate protected words lists based on the text generated from MetaMap:
+        ```
+        (i) Run performanceAnalysis/colanderScrubbed.py
+            Words that are not mapped from MetaMap will be removed.
+In other words, words that are mapped from MetaMap will be regarded as protected words.

+            The generated file will be created on 'generatedFile/scrubbedText' path.
+            For example: 'generatedFile/scrubbedText/90/scrubbed_original_test90.xml'
+        ```

+        * (Option) Generate potential PHI lists based on the text generated from MetaMap (Improved Colander Approach):
+        ```
+        (i) Run performanceAnalysis/generateProtectedWordList.py
+            It will generate 4 potential PHI lists for Hospital, Location, Doctor and Patient PHI categories based on the results from MetaMap.

+            The generated file will be created on 'generatedFile/protentialPHIList' path.
+        ```

+        * (Opition) Remove all words in potential PHI list (Improved Colander Approach):
+        ```
+        (i)  Run performanceAnalysis/scrubbedProtentialPHI.py
+             Words that are in the potential PHI list will be removed.
+But for measurement, it will be replaced with "*****" in thie project.

+             The generated file will be created on 'generatedFile/scrubbedText' path.
+             For example: 'generatedFile/scrubbedText/90/scrubbed_improved_test90.xml'
+        ```
+        * Retag PHI into the clinical text:
+        ```
+        (i)  Run performanceAnalysis/addPHITag.py
+             For the sake of comparing the scrubbed results with gold standard, PHI tags need to be retagged into the clinical text.

+             The generated file will be created on 'generatedFile/scrubbedText' path.
+             For example:
+                 original colander: 'generatedFile/scrubbedText/90/scrubbed_original_annotation_test90.xml'
+                 improved colander: 'generatedFile/scrubbedText/90/scrubbed_improved_annotation_test90.xml'
+        ```
+        * Analyse on the scrubbed text:
+        ```
+        (i) Run performanceAnalysis/colander_analysis.py

+            Compare the retag text with gold standard.
         ```

 ## Articles:
 - [Automatic de-identification of textual documents in the electronic health record: a review of recent research](https://github.com/OliviaAo/graduate-Ao/tree/master/Documents/References/1.pdf)